yvonneglanville/joinXL/README.md

 joinXL
 ======

-This R package performs SQL type joins and minus operations on Excel files.
-SQL is a programming language, which manipulates relational tables within a database. joinXL provides 5 functions, which perform relational joins and a minus operation on Excel files living on your hard drive.
+This 'R' package performs 'SQL' type joins and minus operations on 'Excel' files.
+'SQL' is a programming language, which manipulates relational tables within a database. joinXL provides 5 functions, which perform relational joins and a minus operation on Excel files living on your hard drive.
 **innerjoinXL, leftjoinXL, rightjoinXL, fulljoinXL, and minusXL**

 Installation